Joel-Haeberli/it-security-docs/docs/themes/Proof-of-Work (PoW).md

 we would try to find a solution $s$, so that:

-00X... = SHA-256(01001100011 | $s$)
+001... = SHA-256(01001100011 | $s$)

 ## Puzzle-Friendliness

 The PoW is predestinated to use hash functions.
 Especially if the hash function is puzzle-friendly.
 A hash function is puzzle-friendly if there is no better way of solving the puzzle $d = hash(p | s)$, than just randomly trying.
+This comes because a hash is easy to calculate but hard (or impossible) to invert.
+This makes verification easy but solving the puzzle hard.

 ---
 links: [[402 DSS TOC - Preliminaries]] - [[400 DSS MOC]] - [[themes/000 Index|Index]]